maks/ditorE/README.md

 - Have fun

 ## Main features
-- Disk based editor, split file into chunks and load into memory only one
+- Disk based text editor, split file into chunks and load into memory only one
+- Read/write, copy/cut/paste, fast and easy edit any size of file
 - Tested with 25GB files but in theory should be able to read any size file
 - Open 25GB in less than second with only 150MB used memory
 - Open multiple files in tabs